Darlene-13/Darlene-13/README.md

 - I deploy ML models for fun

 - Currently exploring Vector embeddings in Agentic AI and AI engineering.
----
-> *"Strive not to be a success, but rather to be of value." – Albert Einstein*
----

 Thanks for visiting my GitHub! 😊